santiagomirantes/lil-db-docs/Usage/find.md

 ﻿# lil-db.find()
-the lil-db.find() method searches through the indexes of an specified collection and returns an array containing the objects that meet the query
+The lil-db.find() method searches through the indexes of an specified collection and returns an array containing the objects that meet the query.
 ## Syntax
 ```js
 lil-db.find(collection | string, index | string, callback | (string || function))